nikist97/Python-DataStructures/README.md

 len(min_heap) # same as min_heap.size()
 min_heap.is_empty() # returns True if the heap doesn't have elements and False otherwise

-# the MinBinaryHeap class doesn't have a custom string representation
+str(min_heap) # returns a string of the list of elements in the heap

 min_heap.type() # returns the type of elements in the heap